davejagoda/davejagoda.github.io/books/index.md

 Grove, Andrew S. (2001). *Swimming Across*.

+Hao, Karen (2025). *Empire of AI: Dreams and Nightmares in Sam Altman's OpenAI*.

 Horowitz, Ben.
 (2014). *The Hard Thing About Hard Things*.

 Horowitz, Ben.
 (2019). *What You Do Is Who You Are*.